broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ## Running the workflow

 The workflow in the GVS beta workspace is pre-configured to use the 10 sample reblocked GVCF files in the workspace Data tab.

-The workflow is configured to call this input from the data table.
-To run:

-1. Select the "GvsBeta" workflow from the Workflows tab.
-1. Configure the workflow inputs.
-    1. Enter a **name for the callset** as a string with the format “*CALLSET_NAME*” for the `call_set_identifier` variable.
-This string is used as to name several variables and files and should begin with a letter.
-Valid characters include A-z, 0-9, “.”, “,”, “-“, and “_”.
-    1. Enter the name of your **BigQuery dataset** as a string with the format “*DATASET_NAME*” for the `dataset_name` variable.
-    1. Enter the name of the **GCP project** that holds the BigQuery dataset as a string with the format “*PROJECT_NAME*” for the `project_id` variable.
-    2. Update the name of the **column of reblocked gvcfs** in your samples table in the workspace Data tab for the `vcf_files_column_name` variable with the format "*COLUMN_NAME*" if it is different from the default.
-If you used the ReblockGVCF workflow in the workspace without modification, this will be the default string _"reblocked_gvcf"_.
-    3. Update the name of the **column of reblocked gvcf index files** in your samples table in the workspace Data tab for the `vcf_index_files_column_name` variable with the format "*COLUMN_NAME*" if it is different from the default.
-If you used the ReblockGVCF workflow in the workspace without modification, this will be the default string _"reblocked_gvcf_index"_.
-    4. Update the name of the **column with your sample IDs** that will be used to identify samples in the callset for the `sample_id_column_name` variable as a string with the format "*COLUMN_NAME*" if it is different from the default.
-Note that the supplied IDs **MUST** be unique.
-    5. Enter the name of the **output gcs bucket** where all outputs listed above will go in the variable `extract_output_gcs_dir` in the format `gs://bucket_name`.
-We recommend using the workspace google bucket, which you can find on the Dashboard tab under "Cloud Information">Bucket Name.
-1. **Save** the workflow configuration.
-1. **Run** the workflow.
+See the "Job History" tab in the Genomic_Variant_Store_Beta workspace for a recent example configuration.

-To run the GVS workflow on your own sample data, follow the instructions in the tutorial, [Upload data to Terra and run the GVS workflow](./run-your-own-samples.md).
+To run the GVS workflow on your own sample data, follow the instructions in the tutorial, [Upload data to Terra and run the GVS workflow](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/run-your-own-samples.md).

 ### Time and cost
 Below is an example of the time and cost of running the workflow with the sample data pre-loaded in the workspace.